Multi-Factor Authentication

 Getting asked to authenticate with MFA within 30 days

-MFA will helps protect your account us from other people accessing it, so if you enter an incorrect password or behave outside of the expected pattern, the app will ask you to re-authenticate as a safety precaution.
+After you set up MFA on your account, you will be prompted to authenticate it is you every 30 days when you log in on each device you use to log in.
+You will also be asked to authenticate.
+But if you enter an incorrect password or behave outside of the expected pattern, the app will ask you to re-authenticate as a safety precaution.
 This could include:

 • connecting to your OP account from multiple locations